Meta-learning Structure-Preserving Dynamics: Experimental Setup

-\paragraph{Datasets} {To test the proposed approach, we consider problems that have served as benchmark problems in literature.} For energy conserving systems, we consider 4 distinct Hamiltonian systems including mass-spring, pendulum, the Duffing oscillator, and Kepler system.
-For dissipative systems, we consider two distinct GENERIC systems including {a} damped nonlinear oscillator (DNO) and {a problem involving} two gas containers exchanging heat and volume (TGC)~\cite{shang2020structure}.

-\paragraph{Baselines} The first baseline is standard training algorithms, denoted as ``Scratch'', that train an individual HNNs~\cite{greydanus2019hamiltonian}/ GNNs~\cite{lee2021machine} for each parameter instance, $\bm \mu$.
-For {comparisons of the proposed RO and MR methods to} optimization-based meta-learning algorithms, we consider model-agnostic meta-learning (MAML)~\cite{finn2017model}, Reptile (a first-order MAML)~\cite{nichol2018first}, and almost no inner loop (ANIL)~\cite{raghu2020rapid}.
-For comparisons to modulation-based meta-learning algorithms that are based on existing modulation techniques, we consider the widely used latent shift modulation technique~\cite{dupont2022data} {(Shift)} and the latent full-weight (FW) modulation technique, which is adapted from \cite{kirchmeyer2022generalizing}.
-The latent shift modulation adds layer-wise biases to the linear layers of the base model {while} the FW modulation adds layer-wise corrections to weights and biases of the linear layers in the base model.
-All methods are trained by minimizing either the symplecticity loss (Eq.~\eqref{eq:symp_loss}) or {the GENERIC} loss (Eq.~\eqref{eq:generic_loss}) depending on the target system.
+\paragraph{Datasets} The approaches are compared using standard benchmark problems in the literature.
+We consider 3 Hamiltonian systems: the mass-spring system, ideal pendulum, and Duffing oscillator.
+In the dissipative case, we consider a damped nonlinear oscillator (DNO)~\cite{shang2020structure}.

-\paragraph{Experimental setup} For each {system considered}, we generate 100 Hamiltonian/GENERIC functions by randomly selecting input parameters~$\bm \mu^{(k)}$, $k=1,\ldots,100$, {and} splitting them into 70, 20, and 10 for train, validation, and test datasets, respectively.
-For each such function, parameterized by $\bm \mu^{(k)}$, we randomly pick initial conditions and generate a set of $n_{\mathcal T}$ trajectories $\mathcal{T}^{(k)}$.
-For {both} validation and testing, {these trajectories are used} to update the latent codes via Algorithm~\ref{alg:val}.
-For {testing only, an additional} $n_{\mathcal T}$ trajectories $\mathcal T_{\text{perf}}^{(k)}$ {are sampled} from novel initial conditions. {These trajectories} are not used in Algorithm~\ref{alg:val} but used only for testing the model's performance. {For all systems, trajectories of $\bm q, \bm p$ are computed via numerical simulations.
-For training, only $\bm q$ are available and the velocity $\bm p$ is approximated by using centered finite difference of $\bm q$.
-For testing, we use the ground truth $\bm p$ to measure performance.} Further necessary details are specified in Appendix.
+\paragraph{Data generation} For each {system considered}, we generate 80 Hamiltonian/GENERIC functions by randomly selecting parameter instances~$\bm \mu^{(k)}$, $k=1,\ldots,80$, splitting them into 70 and 10 for train and test datasets, respectively.
+For the $k^{\rm th}$ such function, we generate a set of $n_{\mathcal T}=10$ trajectories $\mathcal{T}^{(k)}$ using random initial conditions.
+At test time, these trajectories are used to update the latent codes via Algorithm~\ref{alg:val}.
+For evaluation only, an additional $n_{\mathcal T}$ trajectories $\mathcal T_{\text{perf}}^{(k)}$ {are sampled} from novel initial conditions and held out for measuring the model's performance.
+For all systems, ground-truth trajectories $(\bm q, \bm p)$ are computed via numerical simulations.
+Derivatives $\dot{\bm{ q}}, \dot{\bm{ p}}$ are computed using centered finite differences.
+See the Appendix for details.